graciellehigino/the-return-of-the-fleas/manuscript.md

 ## Introduction

-Ecological networks are complex units that incorporate many aspects of the biodiversity multidimensional fabric, such as species identity, interactions, and shared coevolutionary history.
-Because of that, investigating the biodiversity and the biogeography of communities through species interactions can be highly informative.
-Local networks carry biogeographical and historical characteristics of the regional pool of species and interactions, given that they are subsets of a regional metaweb [@Holt2002FooWeb].
-However, some of these characteristics (such as the phylogenetic signal of interactions [@Desdevises2015ComAna; @Krasnov2015PhySig]) can be lost or modified in different ways due to the environmental filtering that occurs in the community formation process, resulting in a non-correlative variation of ecological networks components [@Poisot2018IntRet; @Poisot2016StrPro].
+Ecological networks are complex units that incorporate many threads of the fabric of biodiversity, namely species identity, interactions, and shared coevolutionary history.
+Investigating the structure and the biogeography of communities through species interactions can therefore be highly informative.
+Local networks carry a record of both biogeographical and historical features of the regional pool of species and interactions, as they are subsets of a regional metaweb [@Holt2002FooWeb], and so result from the fact that species both co-occur and interact.
+However, some of these characteristics can be lost over time, in response to local ecological pressure or random change.
+This is notably true of the co-phylogenetic signal of interactions [@Desdevises2015ComAna;
+@Krasnov2015PhySig], which can be eroded by environmental filtering during community assembly.
+This would result in a non-correlative variation of ecological networks components [@Poisot2018IntRet; @Poisot2016StrPro].

-The differences between ecological interactions are more prone to variability and are always equal or greater than the differences in species composition, and, therefore, are more informative than the number of species or functional diversity alone [@Poisot2017HosPar].
-This is because ecological interactions are conditional to characteristics of the occurrence of two or more given species.
-For instance, the probability of interaction may be modified by environmental changes that affect the metabolic rate of organisms [@Rall2012UniTem], by changes in their habitats [@Tylianakis2017EcoNet] or by community's phylogenetic structure [@Coelho2017NeuBio] – which, in turn, varies with the abundance and specialization of species involved [@Canard2014EmpEva; @Tylianakis2017EcoNet].
+Dissimilarity of species interactions are always equal to, or greater than, the differences in species composition, because there cannot be an interaction without the presence of boths partners.
+Therefore, interactions can be more informative than the species richness or functional diversity alone [@Poisot2017HosPar].
+For instance, the probability of interaction may be modified by environmental changes that affect the metabolic rate of organisms [@Rall2012UniTem], by changes in their habitats [@Tylianakis2017EcoNet] or by community's phylogenetic structure [@Coelho2017NeuBio] – which, in turn, varies with the abundance and specialization of species involved [@Canard2014EmpEva;
+@Tylianakis2017EcoNet], but is not captured by looking solely at species composition.

-Additionally, environmental conditions also have direct effects over the reproductive success of species, changing their populational parameters (such as birth and death rates).
-In this sense, environmental gradients can change the frequency of interactions through direct influence on species' characteristics and population abundance, which, on the other hand, are also affected by interactions [@Poisot2017HosPar].
-For example, the environment can affect the production of secondary metabolites that exert selective pressure on the organisms that interact with certain plants [@Muola2010AssPla], how the geographical variation of functional characteristics generates changes in the interaction network and in species composition [@Konig2014ConRes;
-@CHAMuha2015EmpRes], as well as the substitution of species along environmental gradients, variation in reproductive success and in the trophic network, or, yet, how the population density regulated by the environment can change the sign of an interaction [@Bruder2017BioInt; @Doxford2013SpaTem; @Kaplan2005AphAlt].
+Environmental conditions also have direct effects over species fitness.
+In this sense, environmental gradients can change the frequency of interactions through direct influence on species' characteristics and population abundance, which, on the other hand, are also affected by interactions **Poisot, Stouffer & Gravel 2015 Oikos**.
+For example, the environment can affect the production of secondary metabolites that exert selective pressure on the organisms that interact with certain plants [@Muola2010AssPla], how the geographical variation of functional characteristics generates changes in the interaction network and in species composition [@Konig2014ConRes; @CHAMuha2015EmpRes], as well as the substitution of species along environmental gradients, variation in reproductive success and in the trophic network, or, yet, how the population density regulated by the environment can change the sign of an interaction [@Bruder2017BioInt; @Doxford2013SpaTem; @Kaplan2005AphAlt].

 Because of all independent factors that can determine their occurrence, the differences between communities related to interactions may be, but not